cardaips/Structural_coexistence_multifunctionality/README.md

 #### *coexistence and experimental design*

 In the data folder, you can find a subfolder called "species alphas and lambdas" containing all competition matrices used during the analysis, as text files which names start with "biommatrix", and their associated standard errors, which are named "SE_biommatrix".
-The species intrinsic growth rates are also present in this folder under the name starting with "biomintrinsic".These matrices are derived over the whole year 2020 (combining June and August sampling for this year), or only for June 2020 sampling, as this month was used to compute predictions for 2022 species evenness.
+The species intrinsic growth rates are also present in this folder under the name starting with "biomintrinsic".
+These matrices are derived over the whole year 2020 (combining June and August sampling for this year), or only for June 2020 sampling, as this month was used to compute predictions for 2022 species evenness.

 Two text files, "plot_info" and "structural_coexistence_experimental_design", describe the organisation of the plots in our study, which species compose them and what are their predicted coexistence strength and mechanisms.
 The "structural_coexistence_experimental_design" file itself is derived from another text file "all_triplets_experiment" which lists structural coexistence values for all possible triplets from our pool of species.
 The environment image "structural_coexistence_image.Rdata" also contains the same information but pre-loaded for convenient sourcing.